Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 	- bibliographies catalogs
 	- computer databases
 ---
+### Bibliography
-### The concept and types of bibliography
+#### Explaination of bibliography
- - systematic description and list of documents and information
+ - contains systematic description and list of documents and informations
- - its task is to take documents into account and to inform them of their existence and content
+ - Its task is to take documents into account and tell about their existence, content, and different info-s
- - it must contain the bibliographic identification of the documents
+ - it must contain the bibliographic identification of each documents
- - bibliographic references are bound both formally and substantively
+---

-##### Breakdown of bibliographies by content
+#### Bibliographies by content
 - general
 	- a bibliography covering all areas, which in principle does not take the constraints of content and form into account
 	- usually its scope is limited to some degree (otherwise it would be impossible to compile), e.g. geographically, linguistically, periodically
-- profession
+- professional
-	- it collects the literature of a discipline or subfield for professionals, those with increased interest
+	- it collects the literature of a discipline or field for professionals and those with increased interest
+---

-### Breakdown of bibliographies by depth of exploration
+#### Bibliographies by depth
-- complete
+- completed
 	- it collects the full literature on the subject
 - assorted
 	- sorted by some aspects of literature
+---

-### Breakdown of bibliographies by finding method
+#### Bibliographies by finding method
 - independent
 	- appears independently, no other text is added
 - hidden
 	- within the text of a document or in its notes
 	- in the case of scientific works, it is essential to list the sources used
 ---
-### The concept of retrospective and current bibliography
+#### Retrospective and current bibliography
 - retrospective
 	- summary in nature
 	- strives for completeness
 - concurrent (continuous)
 	- published regularly
 	- it records works published between two literature
+---
+#### Hungarian national bibliography
+- works published within the borders of Hungary at a given time, in any language.
+- works published outside the borders of Hungary at a given time, written in the Hungarian language
+- works written by Hungarian authors, published in any country and in any language
+- works with a Hungarian aspect
 ---
 ### Information catalog
 - referential journal